-Step 3: If the individual raising the concern or complaint is dissatisfied with the School Leadership's decision, he/she may contact KIPP SoCal Public Schools' Chief Academic Officer.
-The Chief Academic Officer will collaborate with the individual raising the concern or complaint to resolve the identified issue.
-The Chief Academic Officer shall consider all the facts and find an appropriate resolution of the concern or complaint.
+Step 3: If the individual raising the concern or complaint is dissatisfied with the School Leadership's decision, they may contact KIPP SoCal Public Schools' Chief of Schools.
+The Chief of Schools will collaborate with the individual raising the concern or complaint to resolve the identified issue.
+The Chief of Schools shall consider all the facts and find an appropriate resolution of the concern or complaint.